In conversation with Maj Gen P K Sharma, Dean - ALS Gurugram

 Legal Bites: Sir from serving as JAG to leading a law school, how was this transition?

-So in the Institute of Military Law I not only looked after the complete administration but I was also teaching six classes continuously in a day.
+So in the Institute of Military Law, I not only looked after the complete administration but I was also teaching six classes continuously in a day.
 It was because we were short of teacher and we had a motive to prove that we can establish a premier institute which we did.
-The Institute is one of its kind in whole of Asia to train the defense service officers in the military and allied laws.
+The Institute is one of its kind in the whole of Asia to train the defence service officers in the military and allied laws.
 So it was a smooth transition for me.

-Maj.
-Gen. Sharma: I firmly believe that we should not become slaves of technology.
-Personally speaking while e-research has made research easier and less time consuming, there is no substitute for reading the texts and reference books for purposes of comprehensive research.
-The feel of a law book in hand is itself an aid to the learning and reading of law.
+Maj Gen P K Sharma: I firmly believe that we should not become slaves of technology.
+Personally speaking, while e-research has made research easier and less time consuming, there is no substitute for reading the texts and reference books for purposes of comprehensive research.
+The feel of a law book in hand is itself an aid to the learning and reading of the law.
 I rely on my own reading of the case laws and commentaries from real books and keep saying this to my students, but I have no quarrel with those who rely on software for research.

 Legal Bites: Sir, where do you see Amity Law School, Gurgaon in five years?

-Maj.
-Gen. Sharma: Every institute every director if you ask this question will say that in five years I will be on top can I say beyond that.
+Maj Gen P K Sharma: Every institute every director if you ask this question will say that in five years I will be on top can I say beyond that.
 All I will say is we do not aspire to be anybody.
 We are bench-marking and growing with our own standards and quality parameters.
-Our main focus is on justice education and we look at legal education process as the process which ultimately strengthens the democratic values, the rule of law and access of justice.
+Our main focus is on justice education and we look at the legal education process as the process which ultimately strengthens the democratic values, the rule of law and access to justice.
 So we are not competing with anyone, we are rising to achieve our own goals.

 Legal Bites: Sir, what message will you like to give do our readers?

-Maj.
-Gen. Sharma: Whether it is law or any other profession your hard-work dedication and integrity have to be foremost.
+Maj Gen P K Sharma: Whether it is a law or any other profession your hard-work dedication and integrity have to be foremost.
 There is nothing you cannot achieve if you work for it.
 For tomorrow do not grumble today – all I will say is be a happy person.

-Legal Bites: Thank you so much sir for your valuable comments and time.
-We wish you all the best in all your endeavors.
+Legal Bites: Thank you so much, sir, for your valuable comments and time.
+We wish you all the best in all your endeavours.